ros-event-camera/metavision_driver/README.md

 ## Supported platforms

-Tested on ROS2 humble and later with Metavision SDK (OpenEB) 5.0.0
+Tested on ROS2 Humble and later with Metavision SDK (OpenEB) 5.0.0
 Notes:

 - Metavision 4.2.0 and 4.6.2 worked in previous versions but are no longer tested
-- ROS1 is EOL and no longer supported
+- ROS1 is EOL and no longer supported.

 Tested on the following hardware: